top of page

 Signs:

-• Light periods, dry skin
+• Light periods and dry skin

-• Dizziness, poor memory
+• Dizziness and poor memory

 • Emotional sensitivity